offthedial/site/src/pages/faq.md

 #### How are disputes/issues resolved?
 All issues are sorted here on discord.

+#### Why organization spelled with an 's'?
+While this is an international server, the owner is Australian.
+So you may see many words are spelled differently outside of the United States, namely 'organisation'.

 #### I need to contact someone, how should I do it?
 There are many ways to contact us.
 If you need help and it's not in here ask in <Mention>#helpdesk</Mention> and either one of the organisers will help you or someone who knows the answer will help.
 If it requires one of the organisers feel free to ping either of us or the <Mention>@Organiser</Mention> role (please only do so when needed).
 You can also dm us here on discord.
 If you want to do it off discord we regularly check the [Twitter](https://twitter.com/Off_The_Dial) so you can find us there.
 While on Twitter feel free to use the hashtags [#idtga](https://twitter.com/search?q=%23idtga) and [#weakestlink](https://twitter.com/search?q=%23idtga) and mention [@Off_The_Dial](https://twitter.com/Off_the_Dial) or [@DJam987](https://twitter.com/DJam987).